tonycai/aiw3-llm-cli/docs/programmatic-api.md

 ## AgentConfig Configuration Options

-The `ElcAgent` constructor accepts an `AgentConfig` object with the following configuration options:
+The `AIW3Agent` constructor accepts an `AgentConfig` object with the following configuration options:

 ### Required Configuration